(3 star hotel)

 3. You’ll need to leave your keys with the hotel so your car can be moved to a secured car park close to the hotel while you’re away.

-- The hotel runs a 24-hour transfer bus to and from the airport.
+- The hotel runs a 24-hour shuttle bus to and from the airport every 30 minutes.

-- Transfers cost £3 per person each way.
+- The bus costs £3 per person each way.

-- We recommend leaving plenty of time to transfer in the morning as the bus only has 8 seats and operates on a first come, first served basis.
+- We recommend leaving plenty of time to get to the airport in the morning as the bus only has 8 seats and operates on a first come, first served basis.

-2. Call the hotel and request your transfer back to your car; the number will be on your confirmation.
+2. Call the hotel and request the shuttle bus to take you back to your car; the number will be on your confirmation.